asuh/front-end-windows/readme.md

 ## Winget

 Included by default in Windows 11 is a package manager called Winget.
-Because it's pre-installed, there's no additional configuration and you can immeidately use it to install applications and software.
+Because it's pre-installed, you can immeidately use it to install applications and software.

 Historically, because this package manager is one of the newest ones for Windows, it doesn't have as many applications or packages available.
 But, as of the end of 2025, there is a good chance you'll find what you need.